-As we transition to virtual learning for the rest of the semester, here are some resources to connect to the internet no matter where you are.
+As you engage in virtual learning, here are some resources to connect to the internet no matter where you are.

 Free and Reduced-Cost Internet Options